Nivatius/mp3chaptersplit/README.md

 # mp3chaptersplit
 splitting podcast mp3 into chapters using their metadata.
 You have one large podcast file with chapter-marks.
-You want several mp3 files with one cheapter each. this script does that.
+You want several mp3 files with one chapter each.
+This script does that.

 ## how to use
 1. install ffmpeg, or copy it in the same directory as the script.
 Install pydub and mutagen via pip